cybdicplus/your-own-app/README.md

    sound with a quick voice test: just hit the Test voice button to test any voice you picked once done you can just hit the close button

-8. to Analyze images or file
-   Note: you must have a LM Studio Vision model for this to work hit the upload button select you image or file the Ai with acknowledge what you did and then you tell the Ai to analyze it or what you want it to do for you.

 _________________________________________________________________________________________